opendroneid/receiver-android/supported-smartphones.md

 Particularly, they define transport methods over Bluetooth 4 Legacy Advertising, Bluetooth 5 Long Range (Advertising Extensions over Coded PHY S8), Wi-Fi Beacon and Wi-Fi Neighbor Awareness Network (NAN).
 The main reason for choosing these wireless technologies is that they meet the requirement of being supported on ordinary mobile devices.

-Neither of the above standards cover the receiver side of the Direct Remote ID.
+Neither of the above standards cover the receiver side of the Broadcast Remote ID.
 This document provides a quick overview of the compatibility of community tested smartphones with the specified broadcast Remote ID technologies.

 The current stage of the prEN4709-02 (per January 2021) is a finished draft at CEN Enquiry, and the final version will be published in the upcoming months.